npomfret/ui-research/systems/accessibility-resilience.md

 - [PurgeCSS](https://purgecss.com/) - Remove unused CSS
 - [CSS Stats](https://cssstats.com/) - Analyze CSS complexity

+### Future-ready compliance

+Keep an eye on sustainability and edge-compute requirements—the latest W3C Web Sustainability Guidelines draft and runtime notes live in [`research/emerging-web-technologies.md`](../research/emerging-web-technologies.md).
+When new criteria land (energy, water, emissions, edge latency), thread them back into `workflow/audit-checklist.md` so accessibility and sustainability stay aligned.

 ### Screen-Reader Compatibility

 **Why:** Ensuring your website is accessible to screen reader users is a legal and ethical imperative.
 It also improves the experience for all users by enforcing a clear and logical document structure.